gypsydave5/gypsydave5.github.io/_posts/2017-08-06-async-await.md

 }
 ```

-### Interop with Promises
+### Playing nicely with Promises

-I say 'interop' but that's crap: `async` functions _return_ Promises anyway, so
+`async` functions _return_ Promises, so if you want to start chaining them all
-if you want to start chaining them all together be my guest:
+together be my guest:

 ```javascript
 const arrowAsync = async () => {